kinode-dao/kinode-book/src/chess_app/chat.md

 }
 ```

-These types need to be exhaustive, since we match on them whenever we get a message.
-One could change that, and introduce a new type that serves as an "umbrella" over multiple kinds of message, but since a simple chat will only be a few extra entries into the existing types, it's unnecessary for this example.
+These types need to be exhaustive, since we want to be able to feed every incoming message into a `match` statement that uses `ChessRequest` and `ChessResponse`.
+For more complex apps, one could introduce a new type that serves as an umbrella over multiple "kinds" of message, but since a simple chat will only be a few extra entries into the existing types, it's unnecessary for this example.

-Chat will need a new request to send a message, something like `Message(String)`.
+In order to add chat, the request type above will need a new variant, something like `Message(String)`.
 It doesn't need a `from` field, since that's just the `source` of the message!

 A new response type will make the chat more robust, by acknowledging received messages.
 Something like `MessageAck` will do, with no fields -- since this will be sent in response to a `Message` request, the sender will know which message it's acknowledging.